cloudmesh-community/sp19-222-101/project-report/report.md

 Bayes model, this value is $\frac{193}{18+193}=0.915$.
 For the SVM model, this value is $\frac{343}{136+343}=0.716$.

-Although the Naive Bayes method has higher precision than the SVM, it has a significantly lower recall value.
-The impact this would have on the user is
-dangerous: the confusion matrix @fig:nb-conf-mat shows that the Naive Bayes model flags a great number of spam emails as ham, exposing the user to more malicious emails.
+Although the Naive Bayes method has higher precision than the SVM, it has significantly lower recall.
+The impact this would have on the user is dangerous: the confusion matrix @fig:nb-conf-mat shows that the Naive Bayes model flags a great number of spam emails as ham, exposing the user to more malicious emails.
 On the other hand, the SVM method has a significantly higher recall value, but at a lower precision value.
 The consequences of this are not as dire for the user: the confusion matrix @fig:svm-conf-mat shows the SVM model flags more ham emails as spam.
 While this is inconvenient for the user, the SVM method is safer because it would expose fewer malicious emails to the user, at the cost of flagging benign emails as spam more often.
 For this reason, we decided to use the SVM model for our classification method.

 ## Implementation